nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-auth.md

 1. What Email is associated with the login, to see _who_ the user is (authentication)
 1. What _roles_ the user is in, which say what they are allowed _to do_.  (authorization)

+## BiancasBikesDbContext
+There are a few major changes to the DbContext class that you will interact with:
+1. `BiancasBikesDbContext` inherits from the `IdentityDbContext<IdentityUser>` class, rather than from `DbContext`. `IdentityDbContext` comes with a number of extra models and tables that will be added to the database.
+They include:
+    - `IdentityUser` - this will hold login credentials for users
+    - `IdentityRole` - this will hold the various roles that a use can have
+    - `IdentityUserRole` - a many-to-many table between roles and users.
+These define which users have which roles.
+1. In `OnModelCreating`, we are seeding the database with rows in the above tables.
+For example:
+    ``` csharp
+    modelBuilder.Entity<IdentityUser>().HasData(new IdentityUser
+        {
+            Id = "dbc40bc6-0829-4ac5-a3ed-180f5e916a5f",
+            UserName = "Administrator",
+            Email = "admina@strator.comx",
+            PasswordHash = new PasswordHasher<IdentityUser>().HashPassword(null, _configuration["AdminPassword"])
+        });
+    ```
+    - The `Id`s for the Identity Framework tables are _Guids_, not `ints`.
+A `Guid` (Global Unique Identifier) can be generated with `Guid.NewGuid()`.
+You will need to do this when you create your own data to seed.
+    - The password is being _hashed_ before storage in the database, and we are retrieving it from the _user-secrets_ so that it is not stored in the GH repository.
+The details of password hashing are beyond the scope of the course.
+The only thing you should know is that hashing the password obscures the actual password in the database for security reasons.

 ## Examples from the codebase
 > AuthController.cs
 ``` csharp